tonight-halfmoon/slv-n-erlang/concurrent/otp/amqp_service_provider/readme.md

 ## Distributed Nodes

 There won't be any chance for a system to be a real game unless it can play a role in distributed setting.
-The challenge is to take this element and the containing prototype to a real game as a distributed system composed of nodes which communicated with nodes and publish and store data to other nodes.
+The challenge is to take this element and the containing prototype to a real game as a distributed system composed of nodes which communicate with nodes, publish messages and store data on other nodes.